iamendy/suve/README.md

 3. Update your deployed addresses on the `src/chains/index.ts file.

 4. On the dApp, visit the enrollment dashboard to register Vaccnines.
 This interacts with `EnrollmentService.enroll()`.
-Private Key instruction is already made.
+Or import Private Key with fund to access enrollment page on dApp: 1818bf734fb041b3a84fd4a7159a58ba105305969d2a6ddb5f46dc5788e39104

 5. Run `npm install` to install all dependencies.